Majority of Our First Floor:

 We have an open concept home, and I found that if you choose too many paint colors they tend to compete with one another, nothing looks cohesive and you risk having your home look like a patchwork quilt.
 I stuck with a single color in the main living area.
 In the adjacent rooms, I chose complementary paint colors with similar undertones in the sunroom and office.

-- The name was Valspar, Moonlight Beach at the time but Lowe’s no longer carries it by name.
+- The entire first floor was painted primarily in Valspar, Moonlight Beach — but buyer beware!!
+Lowe’s no longer carries it by name.
 You will end up with the wrong paint color if you ask for “Moonlight Beach” — so you must print the number below:

 - Lowes #0633 330-695-935 Tinter B